Antelope Creek phase: Origin

 A major asset of the Canadian River Valley was the large deposits of colorful Alibates flint that could be chipped into tools and weapons and traded to other cultures.
 The present-day Alibates Flint Quarries National Monument preserves more than 700 quarries where the Indians dug out the flint.
-Most of the quarries are holes six feet or more in diameter and four to eight feet deep.
-The presence of Alibates Flint was undoubtedly an economic incentive to settle nearby to control trade in the stone.
+Most of the quarries are holes 6 feet or more in diameter and 4 to 8 feet deep.
+The presence of Alibates flint was undoubtedly an economic incentive to settle nearby to control trade in the stone.
 Alibates flint tools have been found up to one thousand miles away.

-The opinion of most archaeologists is that the Antelope Creek people spoke a Caddoan language and were probably ancestors of the historic Wichita and affiliated tribes, possibly, the Pawnee.
-That opinion is based primarily on the fact that in historic times the farming communities on the Southern Plains were primarily Caddoans.
+The opinion of most archaeologists is that the Antelope Creek people spoke a Caddoan language and were probably ancestors of the historic Wichita and affiliated tribes, possibly, the Pawnee, based primarily on the fact that in historic times, the farming communities on the Southern Plains were primarily Caddoans.
 An alternative thesis is that the Antelope Creek people were Pueblo Indians who moved or were pushed onto the Great Plains from their homes near the valley of the Rio Grande in New Mexico.
-It is also possible that the Antelope Creek people were neither Caddoan nor Pueblo, but an entirely different people.
-Nor is it certain that all the people of the Antelope Creek culture spoke the same language or belonged to the same ethnic group.
+Also, the Antelope Creek people possibly were neither Caddoan nor Puebloan, but an entirely different people, nor is it certain that all the people of the Antelope Creek culture spoke the same language or belonged to the same ethnic group.

-Pioneering archaeologist Alex D. Kreiger summed up the evidence: “To attempt to classify Antelope Creek Focus as either a Plains or Pueblo culture is infeasible, for it was clearly a combination of both...
+Pioneering archaeologist Alex D. Kreiger summed up the evidence: “To attempt to classify Antelope Creek focus as either a Plains or Pueblo culture is infeasible, for it was clearly a combination of both....
 One can hardly escape the impression that the peoples of this focus were Plains agriculturalists who pushed southward from one valley to another as far as eastern New Mexico.
-Here contact was established with Puebloans who were expanding their territories at the same time.”
+Here, contact was established with Puebloans who were expanding their territories at the same time.”

 Houses and settlements

 The unique and enigmatic characteristic of Antelope Creek was the construction of large stone-slab and plaster houses and one-story apartment blocks.
-Elsewhere on the Great Plains pre-historic Indian farmers lived in homes constructed from wood, earth, and straw.
+Elsewhere on the Great Plains, precontact Indian farmers lived in homes constructed from wood, soil, and straw.